-Cayo Levisa is the real Robinson Crusoe deal.
-With just a handful of rustic wooden cabañas scattered across a perfect white beach, it’s all about the simple bare necessities, so lie back and let the sunshine do the rest.
-Alternatively, head for Cayo Las Brujas, a beautiful stretch of beach wrapped in local legend.
-It’s not luxury, but it’s the perfect barefoot escape.
+Cayo Levisa is the real Robinson Crusoe deal – a dreamy little Caribbean island 30 minutes by boat from Cuba’s northern coast.
+With just smallish complex of rustic wooden cabañas scattered across a perfect white beach, it’s all about the simple bare necessities, so lie back and let the sunshine do the rest.
+It isn’t 5-star luxury, but the setting is something else.

 Opt for untamed beauty

 Baracoa is Cuba’s most remote region, cut off from the rest of the island until 1964, when the highway was completed.
 In Baracoa, mystery lingers in the air and the landscape is untouched by tourism.
 The beaches are wind-swept, wild and fit to burst with romance.
 Beautifully abandoned, you’ll feel as though you have the Caribbean to yourself: it’s the perfect place for an authentic Cuba beach holiday.

 A little luxury on the northern coast